krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 Popup pages provide additional detail and control, particularly where generic Widget cards are too limiting:

 <details>
-  <summary>▶️ show details on Popups for Settings, Lights, and Notifications ...</summary>
+  <summary>▶️ show details on Popups for Settings, Lights, Media Players, HVAC/Climate Controls, and Notifications ...</summary>

 * **🔹 Settings Popup -** shows system information and allows adjustment to the behaviour of the NSPanel: